Доброволците ни все още не са превели статията на Български. Присъединете се и помогнете да свършим тая работа!

 The Web server

-On the opposite side of the communication channel, is the server which serves the document as requested by the client.
-A server presents only as a single machine virtually: this is because it may actually be a collection of servers, sharing the load (load balancing) or a complex piece of software interrogating other computers (like cache, a DB server, e-commerce servers, …), totally or partially generating the document on demand.
+On the opposite side of the communication channel, is the server, which serves the document as requested by the client.
+A server appears as only a single machine virtually: this is because it may actually be a collection of servers, sharing the load (load balancing) or a complex piece of software interrogating other computers (like cache, a DB server, or e-commerce servers), totally or partially generating the document on demand.

-A server is not necessarily a single machine, but several servers can be hosted on the same machine.
+A server is not necessarily a single machine, but several server software instances can be hosted on the same machine.
 With HTTP/1.1 and the

 Host header, they may even share the same IP address.

 Between the Web browser and the server, numerous computers and machines relay the HTTP messages.
 Due to the layered structure of the Web stack, most of these operate at the transport, network or physical levels, becoming transparent at the HTTP layer and potentially making a significant impact on performance.
 Those operating at the application layers are generally called proxies.
 These can be transparent, or not (changing requests going through them), and may perform numerous functions:

 - caching (the cache can be public or private, like the browser cache)

 - filtering (like an antivirus scan or parental controls)